neelangshu007/News-App/README.md

 This app displays a list of recent Top News in the world from the newsdata.io .

+## Feature
+* Swipe Down to Refresh the Page and get new Top News

 More info on the News data REST API available at: https://newsdata.io/